ccallawa/alyvix_service_doc/install.rst

    Note that the private key is all you need, you should not be asked for an additional password.

 #.
-Copy the Java Web Token (JWT) from your monitoring system
+Copy the JSON Web Token (JWT), which Alyvix currently implements for authentication purposes,
+   from your monitoring system.

    * Create the folder :file:`C:\\ProgramData\\Alyvix\\certs\\jwt\\`
-   * Then for example in NetEye, copy the file |p|
-     :file:`/neteye/shared/icingaweb2/conf/modules/neteye/jwt-keys/multipurpose-jwt.pub`
-     |p| to that new folder and rename it as :file:`public.pem`
+   * Copy the JWT certificate file from your monitoring system into the folder above, renaming it to :file:`public.pem`.

 #.
 Run **Alyvix Service** within Windows Services at **Windows Services > Alyvix Service > start**